oooAriel/oooAriel/README.md

 - 👋 Hi, I’m @oooAriel
-- 👀 I’m interested in food
+- 👀 I’m interested in bread and coffee
 - 🌱 I’m currently learning wine
-- 💞️ I’m looking to collaborate on analysis of Youtube content or comments on introducing interesting food
+- 💞️ I’m looking to collaborate on analysis of Youtube recommandation comments on introducing interesting food
 - 📫 How to reach me tz2553@columbia,edu
+- I am also exporing baking and cooking

 <!---
 oooAriel/oooAriel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.